Central to the practice of DevOps is the twin processes of Continuous Integration and Continuous Delivery (CI/CD).

 Bamboo automates the software application release management process thereby facilitating a continuous delivery pipeline.

-A good CI/CD pipeline provides an organization with a shortened feedback cycle that equips them to ship more application products and features while reducing errors and mistakes, boosting productivity, and increasing customer sentiment.
+A good CI/CD pipeline provides an organization with a shortened feedback cycle that equips them to ship more application products and features while reducing errors and mistakes, boosting productivity, and increasing customer sentiment as well as providing them with the proper understanding of the app development cycle.

 A characteristic of a good CI/CD pipeline is that it incorporates the right automated tests and crucial points in the Software Development Life Cycle (SDLC).
 Other benefits include the following: